Thames’ HR in 14th, Yelich’s 2 help Brewers beat Nats 15-14

 TRAINER’S ROOM

 Brewers: LHP Brent Suter (Tommy John surgery) threw 50 pitches over 2 2/3 scoreless innings in a rehabilitation appearance for Triple-A San Antonio on Thursday.
-“We’ll give him a good break before his next appearance,” manager Craig Counsell said.
+“We’ll give him a good break before his next appearance,” Counsell said.
 “We’ll kind of keep him at that point.
-He needs to pitch, and as much as pitch, he needs to recover because recovery is important right now.” .
-OF Lorenzo Cain received a routine day off.
+He needs to pitch, and as much as pitch, he needs to recover because recovery is important right now.” … OF Lorenzo Cain received a routine day off.

 UP NEXT